segmentrouting/srv6-labs/1-starter-topologies/README-clab.md

 ### General Containerlab Instructions

-These instructions roughly apply to all Starter scenarios when running in Containerlab
+These instructions roughly apply to all Starter topologies when running Containerlab

 1. Requirements: Openvswitch
    ```